What are the treatments for a bladder Infection?

 They will need to assess whether your symptoms are acute or chronic.
 An acute bladder infection means your symptoms have come on suddenly and unexpectedly.
 However, some people (usually women) suffer from chronic infections, where symptoms repeatedly return after treatment.

 If the doctor is able to diagnose you straight away, they can prescribe antibiotics to clear up your infection.
-If you suffer from chronic bladder infections and know what works for you, our doctors can issue a repeat prescription.

 In some cases, the doctor might want to conduct further tests, in order to identify the bacteria in your urine and prescribe an effective antibiotic to get rid of it.
 These will usually be effective within a couple of days.